compomics/fragmentation-analyzer/README.md

 ### Downloading

-Follow the download [http://code.google.com/p/fragmentation-analyzer/downloads/list link], and download the latest version of `FragmentationAnalyzer_X.Y.zip` (where X and Y represent the version of the software).
+Download the latest version of `FragmentationAnalyzer_X.Y.zip` (where X and Y represent the version of the software) [here](http://genesis.ugent.be/uvpublicdata/fragmentation-analyzer/FragmentationAnalyzer-1.5.11.zip).
 Unzipping the file, creates the following directory structure:
 ```
   FragmentationAnalyzer_X.Y
      FragmentationAnalyzer-X.Y.jar